douglashill/douglashill.github.io/Content/zoom-transitions.md

 Interactive gestures for the reverse transition (pop/dismiss) are available automatically:

-- **Pinch:** For both navigation and presentation, users can use a two finger pinch gesture to interactively reverse the zoom transition.
+- **Pinch:** Users can use a two finger pinch gesture to interactively reverse the zoom transition.
 This is intuitive but can be inconvenient because it requires two fingers.
 If the destination view is itself zoomable using a scroll view, the system will give that scroll view precedence, so the scroll view must be fully zoomed out before the user can pinch to pop/dismiss.

-- **Swipe vertically:** In addition, users can interactively reverse the zoom transition by swiping down with one finger anywhere in the destination view.
+- **Scroll vertically:** Users can interactively reverse the zoom transition by swiping down with one finger anywhere in the destination view.
 If the destination view scrolls vertically, dismissal is only possible when scrolled to the top.
-In beta 1, this was only available for full screen present/dismiss, but beta 2 enables this for navigation push/pop as well.
+In iOS 18.0 beta 1, this was only available for full screen present/dismiss, but beta 2 enabled this for navigation push/pop as well.

-- **Swipe horizontally:** With a navigation push/pop zoom transition users can also go back interactively by swiping with a direct touch (a finger) from near the leading edge of the container.
+- **Scroll horizontally:** Users can go back interactively by swiping with a direct touch (a finger) from near the leading edge of the container.
 (This is the left edge with English.)
 If the destination view scrolls horizontally, users must scroll from away from the leading edge of the container.
-When scrolling with a trackpad/mouse, the back gesture always takes precedence.
-To scroll left, users must scroll right slightly then scroll left in one gesture.
-When using the default slide transition, you can only go back with a horizontal swipe if the content is fully scrolled to the start.
-Therefore this looks like a bug with the zoom transition (FB14083432).
-Last tested with iOS 18 developer beta 2.
+With a trackpad or mouse, users can go back by scrolling in the leading direction from anywhere in the destination view.
+If the destination view scrolls vertically, dismissal with trackpad/mouse scrolling is only possible when fully scrolled to the start.
+In some iOS 18.0 betas, these gestures were only available for navigation push/pop, but they were later enabled for full screen present/dismiss as well.

 I don’t know any API to access the gesture recognisers driving all these interactive transitions.
 This might be useful if you wanted to set up custom failure requirements with your own gesture recognisers, although I didn’t see any situation so far where the behaviour wasn’t already as I would expect.

-With a full screen presentation, while the pinch and swipe down gestures mean that a user will be able to ‘escape’ from the destination view automatically, you should also add a close/done button for better discoverability and accessibility.
+With a full screen presentation, while the gestures mean that a user will be able to ‘escape’ from the destination view, you should also add a close/done button for better discoverability and accessibility.
 I’ve shown this in the basic SwiftUI code sample near the top of this article.
 Adding a button isn’t necessary for a navigation push/pop because there will be a back button in the navigation bar by default.

 <h2 id="Can-you-spin-items-around-as-you-pinch-to-close">Can you spin items around as you pinch to close?</h2>